carrliitos/TerminalChat/README.md

 > Benzon Carlitos Salazar

 ## About
-Terminal-based chat system that utilizes socket programming
+Terminal-based chat system that utilizes socket programming.

 ### How to run
 1. Open a terminal, locate the [src](src/) folder, and compile all files